US Star Pacific Wrecks Your donation today supports the next 15 years

 Fates of the Crew

-Rudolf Diercke, the German manage of Komlu Plantation, wrote a note in english that was delivered to the survivors that read: "I am a German, and I can vouch for the intentions of the Japanese.
+Rudolf Diercke the German manager of Komalu Plantation wrote a note in English that was delivered to the crew.
+It read: "I am a German, and I can vouch for the intentions of the Japanese.
 It is best that you surrender your arms to the native boy and come to us.
 We are gentleman and have no desire to maltreat you.
 Three of your fellow crew members found dead in the airplane have been buried with a simple ceremony in the kanaka [native] cemetery."

-The enlisted men (Fritz, Surrett, Ethridge, Vetter and Kurisco) were placed on the gun boat and taken to Rabaul.
-The officers: Heichel, Rucks, and Mangett were carried on stretchers across the mountains to Karu and then by truck up for interrogation at Kavieng.
+The enlisted men: Fritz, Surrett, Ethridge, Vetter and Kurisco were loaded aboard the gunboat and transported to Rabaul.
+The officers: Heichel, Rucks, and Mangett were carried on stretchers northward across the mountains to Karu, then by truck to Kavieng for interrogation.

-The six remaining crew were sent to Japan but Fritz and Kurisko died enroute.
-Heichel, Rucks, Surrett and Etheridge were interned at Ofuna POW Camp near Tokyo and were beaten and interrogated then labored in a mine until the end of the war.
-All three survived the war.
+Heichel, Rucks, Surrett and Etheridge were interned at Ofuna Camp near Yokohama and were beaten, interrogated and labored until the end of the Pacific War.
+All four survived captivity until the end of the Pacific War.

 Recovery of Remains

-Post war, a party from the US Army AGRS arrived to exhume the three bodies buried at the Catholic Mission at Imamura.
+Postwar, American Graves Registration Service (AGRS) exhumed the bodies of the three buried at the Catholic Mission.
 Reportedly, an airman's wrist watch was found in one grave.
-The dirt was wiped and winder twisted and it began ticking.
+When the dirt was wiped away and winder twisted, the watch began ticking.

 Relatives